-Our fixed maturity investment portfolio is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds as well as third party counterparties such as custodians.
+Our fixed maturity investment portfolio is exposed to potential losses arising from the diminished creditworthiness of issuers of bonds.
 Our investment portfolio is managed by external investment managers in accordance with investment guidelines.
-We limit such credit risk through diversification, issuer exposure limits graded by ratings and, with respect to custodians, contractual and other legal remedies.
-Excluding U.S. government and agency securities, we limit our concentration of credit risk to any single corporate issuer to 2% or less of our investment grade fixed maturities portfolio for securities rated A- or above and 1% or less of our investment grade fixed maturities portfolio for securities rated A-.
+We limit credit risk through diversification and issuer exposure limits graded by ratings and, with respect to custodians, contractual and other legal remedies.
+Excluding U.S. government and agency securities, we limit our concentration of credit risk to any single corporate issuer to 2% or less of our investment grade fixed maturities portfolio for securities rated A- or above and 1% or less of our investment grade fixed maturities portfolio for securities rated below A-.